Boca Raton Will Challenge Attorney

 Equally important as understanding the law and the bases upon which the probate of a will can be denied or revoked is knowing how to build a claim or defense in such a case.
 This often involves interviewing and obtaining testimony from lawyers and other individuals with whom a decedent discussed his or her personal and financial affairs.
 Will contests inevitably will involve inquiry into the cognitive and physical health of the decedent, with an emphasis on the decedent’s condition when the contested document or transaction was executed.
 In some cases, the testimony of friends and family members is also critical.

-Contact an Experienced Boca Raton Will Challenge Attorney Today
+Contact an Experienced Boca Raton Will Contest Lawyer Today

 The Ellis Law Group, an established Boca Raton firm, has the knowledge and experience that it takes to effectively handle will contests.
 To see how we can help you mitigate issues or inconsistencies in a will, schedule a consultation today.
 Contact us online or by phone at 561-910-7500 to speak with a Boca Raton will challenge attorney and discuss your options.